Variational Integrators and Graph-Based Solvers for Multibody Dynamics in Maximal Coordinates: Mathematical Integrator

 \subsection{Inequality Constrained Dynamics}

-Inequality constraint functions $\bs{\phi}(\bs{z})$ with constraint forces $\bs{\gamma}\in\mathbb{R}^{n_\mathrm{i}}$ are added to the integrator in a similar fashion.
-Physically, the constraint forces $\bs{\gamma}$ are the normal forces at the contacts.
+Inequality constraint functions $\bs{\phi}(\bs{z})$ with Lagrange multipliers $\bs{\gamma}\in\mathbb{R}^{n_\mathrm{i}}$ are added to the integrator in a similar fashion.
+Physically, the multipliers $\bs{\gamma}$ are the magnitudes of the normal forces at the contacts.
 To add the constraints to the dynamics, they are discretized and formulated as a nonlinear complementarity problem (NCP)

 with element-wise $\geq$, for which we use the standard shorthand notation

 The resulting dynamics are

 where